 What Is the EDD Certification Questionnaire?

 To speed up the process of determining unemployment benefits, the EDD will mail written fact-finding questionnaires to claimants who don’t have scheduled telephone interviews.
-The EDD requires people to answer the following questions to declare that they meet eligibility criteria:
+Applicants are required to answer the following EDD certification questions to declare that they meet eligibility criteria:

 - Were you too sick or injured to work?